HarrJO/PanAf-local-adaptation/baypass/README.md

 equivalent script doesn't exist for the core model.
 Core model runs were done by manually editing the shell scripts and submitting them to the cluster.

-./baypass/running_baypass/exome/output
-- Contains all BayPass output separated into directories corresponding to particular subspecies-datasets and amount of missing data allowed (none or 30%).
-	• Subdirectories separate into results under the core or AUX (auxi) model.
-		○ Subdirectories in auxi correspond to the particular environmental covariable(s) used.
-- Alongside output files are files which report the script and console output from running BayPass.

 ./baypass/running_baypass/chr21
 - This directory mirrors ./baypass/running_baypass/exome only applied to non-genic-chr21 rather than the exome.

 ./baypass/running_baypass/bin/baypass_2.2
 - Contains the binary files for BayPass.

-./baypass/running_baypass/baypass_env_input
-- Contains the environmental covariate files required for the AUX model (generated in ../environmental_data/scripts/2.format_env_file.Rmd).

 ./baypass/analysing_baypass_output